 The district shall use one of the procurement methods allowed by federal regulations to procure goods and services with federal grant funds.
 In addition, the district shall comply with state purchasing laws and local Board Policy, CH Legal and Local.

 The procurement method shall be determined based on the type of goods or services to be purchased with federal grant funds.
-The Business Manager shall be responsible for selecting the appropriate procurement method for each procurement purchase.
+The Chief Financial Officer shall be responsible for selecting the appropriate procurement method for each procurement purchase.

 Micro-Purchase Procedures